Helene Winterstein-Kambersky: Cosmetics entrepreneur

 In the 1920s, lead poisoning made her dependent on wheelchairs.
-She invented the world's first waterproof mascara parallel to her singing career.
-After about two thousand attempts, she made the patented recipe known far beyond the borders of Austria under the name of La Bella Nussy.
-Winterstein-Kambersky founded a cosmetics company in 1936, which is still family-owned and produces the recipe almost unchanged.
-Today, its black colour variant consists of water, bleached beeswax, a non-allergenic, mutagenic, carcinogenic or teratogenic hydrocarbon mixture, linseed oil, castor oil and the food colour iron oxide black (E 172).
-Therefore, unlike the vast majority of mascara commonly used today, it is not an ink but a cream; this means that it does not harden completely after application, which means that the eyelashes retain some of their flexibility.
-Also the product design is partly based on the historical original, especially tubes with spirals are still sold, which are the forerunners of today's usual round brushes.
+Her experiences with stage makeup prompted her to invent the world's first waterproof mascara parallel to her singing career.
+She developed her recipe in around two thousand attempts, and proceeded to patent it.
+Her cosmetics company La Bella Nussy was founded in 1936 and became known far beyond the borders of Austria.
+In 2026, it is still family-owned in the third generation, still located in Vienna, and the mascara is still handmade using an almost unchanged recipe.
+The INCI ingredients of the current black colour variant are water, bleached beeswax, C11-12 isoparaffin, linseed oil, castor oil and the food colour iron oxide black (E 172).
+Therefore, unlike the vast majority of mascara commonly used today, it is not an ink but a cream.
+This means that it does not harden completely after application, which is why the eyelashes retain some of their flexibility.
+The product design is also partly based on the historical original, as tubes with spirals are still sold alongside today's modern, round brushes, to which they were the forerunners.

 A special stamp in honour of Winterstein-Kambersky's inventive and entrepreneurial achievements has been issued by Austrian Post since 2013.